kjaylee/solforest.card/Level1/a. Elemental Magic/README.md

 - **Duration**: 1 turn
 - **Range**: 3 tiles
 - **Strong Against**: Hydromancy
-- **Story**: Known as the "Flame Wielder," this witch girl has mastery over fire.
+- **Story**: Known as the "Flame Wielder," this girl has mastery over fire.
 She can cast fireballs, create walls of flame, and even cloak herself in fire.
 She's hot-headed and passionate, always looking to turn up the heat in battle.

 #### 2. Hydromancy Card